FluentLenium/FluentLenium/docs/docs.md

 executeScript("change();", 12L).getStringResult();
 ```

+## Underlying WebDriver and Capabilities

+It's possible to retrieve the underlying WebDriver with `getDriver()` method.
+Effective Capabilities can be retrieved
+with `capabilities()` method.

 ## Taking ScreenShots and HTML Dumps
 You can take a ScreenShot and a HTML Dump of the browser.